layer-3/docs/docs/learn/beginner/app-session-management.md

 ```

 #### NitroRPC/0.4 (Current)
-Enhanced version with improved state management and explicit versioning.
+Enhanced version with explicit versioning and improved state management allowing for optional deposits and withdrawals.

 **Key Differences:**
 - Required `version` field for state consistency